input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 * Deterministic CBOR encoding is required for all payloads and manifests.
 * CIDs MUST be CIDv1;
-* CID arrays must contain their binary representations.
+* CID arrays MUST contain their binary representations.
 * PoC CID restriction:
     * Document CIDs MUST be CIDv1 with multihash sha2-256 (32-byte digest).
     * Other multihash functions are not accepted in this version.